pwilmart/power_of_proteomes/README.md

 ![slide 11](images/Slide11.png)

 The fold change cutoff was used to identify 540 likely contaminant proteins.
 These proteins included the blood proteins (hemoglobins, albumin, and other top-20 serum proteins).
 The total intensity of the 540 proteins is quite large in 11 of 18 samples, and much lower in the other 7 samples.
-Blood proteins mostly tracked the high or low intensity pattern but also show some differences.
+Blood proteins mostly tracked the high or low intensity pattern but also showed some differences.

 ---